kavia-common/network-web-application-5261-5573/FrontendContainer/README.md

 - Routing is implemented using a minimal hash-based router to avoid extra dependencies.
 URLs:
   - #/ -> list
   - #/devices/{id} -> details
+- The UI gracefully handles when the backend is not reachable by showing accessible error alerts and allowing retries.